The Employment Law Review: Czech Republic

 Czech law distinguishes between three types of leave in connection with the care of a child.
 All types of childcare-related leave are also available for parents who are taking a child into their care in place of the biological parents.

 Maternity and parental leave are considered protected periods, during which the relevant employee is protected from dismissal.
 Employers have a statutory obligation to provide an employee returning from maternity leave with the same position as was held before the maternity leave (or parental leave to the extent of the maternity leave).
-Employers also have a statutory obligation to provide an employee returning from parental leave with a position corresponding to the employment contract.
+Employers also have a statutory obligation to provide an employee returning from parental leave with a position corresponding to their employment contract.

 i Maternity leave

 In connection with childbirth and care for a newborn child, a female employee is entitled to maternity leave for 28 weeks.
-Should an employee give birth to two or more children at the same time, the employee is entitled to maternity leave for 37 weeks.
+Should an employee give birth to two or more children at the same time, she is entitled to maternity leave for 37 weeks.
 Maternity leave usually commences at the beginning of the sixth week prior to the expected date of birth, but not before the beginning of the eighth week prior to the expected date of birth.

-During maternity leave, employees are entitled to financial support in maternity (PPM),3 which is fully funded by the state.
+During maternity leave, female employees are entitled to financial support in maternity (PPM),3 which is fully funded by the state.
 The amount of PPM corresponds to 70 per cent of the gross average salary of the employee; the law also stipulates the minimum and maximum amounts of financial help due.

 ii Paternity leave